bradallenfisher/newspeak/posts/innovative-retaining-wall-designs-for-challenging-soil-profiles.md

 - Shear strength parameters
 - Settlement potential
 - Groundwater effects
-These factors direct the choice of **foundation type** and wall structure, minimizing risks during excavation and extending the wall’s lifespan.
+These factors direct the choice of **foundation type** and wall structure, minimizing risks during excavation and extending the wall's lifespan.

 ## Foundation Types Compatible with Modern Retaining Walls